GIVE uS A RING 803-432-4960

 SPECIAL ENROLLMENT PERIOD

-Gives you the opportunity to enroll in Original Medicare after your initial enrollment period or after age 65 with no penalty.
+The Special Enrollment Period gives you the opportunity to enroll in Original Medicare after your initial enrollment period or after age 65 with no penalty.
 Typical qualifications include, but are not limited to:

 MEDICARE PART C